 - has not had a wet nappy for more than 6 hours

-You should also see a doctor if you are worried about your baby.
+See a doctor if you are worried about your baby.

 Even if you've already seen your doctor, if your baby's breathing difficulties get worse or you are worried, take your baby back to the doctor.

 Dial 111 within New Zealand (use the appropriate emergency number in other countries) and ask for urgent medical help if your baby:

 - is becoming very sleepy and not easy to wake up